cliffyschool/groceryList/README.md

 # README #

-Scratch project for learning about Akka actors, plus a bit of Spray.Spray
+Scratch project for learning about Akka actors, plus a bit of Spray.

 The idea is to take text from recipes' ingredients like